Zejabati/TDVRPTW/README.md

 This project presents a Python implementation of a solver designed to address the Time-Dependent Vehicle Routing Problem with Time Windows (TDVRPTW).
 The solver employs a hybrid algorithm that integrates Genetic Algorithms, Local Search, and Large Neighborhood Search techniques.
-To accommodate time-dependent travel times, the algorithm utilizes a discrete speed function derived from the speed profile described in the research paper 'A Hybrid Algorithm for Time-Dependent Vehicle Routing Problem with Time Windows' authored by Binbin Pan, Zhenzhen Zhang, and Andrew Lim.

 ## Key Features